Vallparadís Park: Projection as a park

 The Vallparadís park has gone through several stages until it became what it is today, since 1346, when the first settlers arrived in the area known as Vallis Paradisi.
 The torrents that occupied the park were inhabited by several agricultural settlements until the end of the 19th century, when the city of Terrassa was affected by the transformations of the municipality due to the arrival of the railroad in 1856 —in the northernmost part of the park— and the first urban planning project by Miquel Curet in 1878.

-Thus, in 1895 the construction of the Puente del Paseo was adjudicated, considered the first modern structure in the park, and in 1915 the first urban planning project was carried out by Josep Maria Coll i Bacardí.
+Thus, in 1895 the construction of the Pont del Passeig was adjudicated, considered the first modern structure in the park, and in 1915 the first urban planning project was carried out by Josep Maria Coll i Bacardí.

 18 years later, in 1933, a second, more modest urban development plan called Pla Viñals was drawn up, but it was not until 1951 that the Plan General de Ordenación Urbana was drawn up by the Provincial Urban Planning Committee of Barcelona.
 Meanwhile, in 1942 a request was made for the Carthusian castle of Vallparadís to be declared a Historic-Artistic monument.

 However, the Plan General de Ordenación underwent a series of modifications and it was not until 1965 that a new Plan was presented, revised in 1970, which incorporated special attention to green areas.
 Finally, in 1972, the park Nuevo Plan de Ordenación was approved with a detailed delimitation and management.

 With the definitive Plan, in 1985 the drafting of the Plan Especial de Vallparadís was assigned to Manuel Ribas i Piera, a project that was executed between 1991 and 1997 in three construction phases.

 In 1999, with the park already formed, a master plan was drawn up that set the autonomous organizational guidelines for Vallparadís.